Rotendahl/forenings_medlemmer/.github/CONTRIBUTING.md

     where the name of your tests replaces the last part.

 -   [Quickpay][quickpay]: We use QuickPay for payments, `.env.example`
     contains a test api key.
-Quickpay has a series of cards that can be used [for testing][quickpay_cards]
+Quickpay has a series of cards [for testing][quickpay_cards]

 ## Creating a pull request